dhruvpeter/hugo_sample/README.md

 * The basic syntax of go html template looks like this `{{ args }}`
 * Example of variable:\
   `{{ .Title }}` is used for accessing the title for this page.
-* Custom variables $ : Hugo also lets you create your own custom variables.
+* Variables $ : Hugo also lets you create your own custom variables.
 Here you can store values to use in your layouts.
 To create a custom variable use the following notation:\
 `{{ $myVar := value }}` : assigns value to $myVar\
 `{{ $myVar }}` : prints $myVar
+## Front Matter
+* Example:

+      ---
+      title: "My First Post"
+      date: 2021-06-22T15:15:38+05:30
+      tags: ["foo", "bar"]
+      ---
+* This is found in the starting of each md file.
+* It is just key:value pairs containing the details about that file.
+* Custom variables can be added here.
+Eg: `tags` is a variable.
+* Default language for front matter is YAML.

+## Archetypes
+* Control the default front matter created on creating md files.
 ## Notes
 * All the templates are placed inside the layout.
+* 2 types of content - List and Single
+* List - lists all the pages(md files)
+* Single - shows single page
+* Hugo creates list pages only for those directories in the root folder of content
+* To get a list page for particular directories, create a file `_index.md` in that directory